4 Uplifting Prayers for A Friend's Healing and Recovery

 A devastating medical diagnosis, the unexpected loss of a loved one, the discovery of marital unfaithfulness, a debilitating chronic illness, unrelenting depression.

-Looking over the names of people that fill the pages of my prayer journal, my heart cries out for those whose suffering is so raw and gut-wrenching.
+Looking over the names of friends and family that fill the pages of my prayer journal, my heart cries out for those whose suffering is so raw and gut-wrenching.

 Often, my initial response when I hear difficult news is to promise to pray.

-Despite my good intentions, it is sometimes hard to know how to pray, especially for healing and recovery.
+Despite my good intentions, it is sometimes hard to know how to pray for a friend, especially for healing and recovery.

 It is a great comfort that God’s Spirit helps me when I don’t know what to pray, and I cling to the assurance that “the Spirit himself intercedes for us through wordless groans.And he who searches our hearts knows the mind of the Spirit, because the Spirit intercedes for God’s people in accordance with the will of God” (Romans 8:26-27).